mxsjoberg/michaelsjoberg.com/public/posts/a-deep-dive-into-computer-vision.md

 The k-means clustering algorithm assume $k$-clusters as input (work best with equally sized clusters):

-1. randomly pick $k$-cluster centres
+1. randomly pick $k$-cluster centers
-2. allocate each element to nearest cluster centre
+2. allocate each element to nearest cluster center
-3. compute new cluster centre as mean position of elements in cluster
+3. compute new cluster center as mean position of elements in cluster
-4. repeat until cluster centres are unchanged (repeat from step 2 until no new allocations)
+4. repeat until cluster centers are unchanged (repeat from step 2 until no new allocations)

 #### <a name="5.3.2" class="anchor"></a> [Hierarchical](#5.3.2)

-Hierarchical clustering produce a set of nested clusters organised as a tree, such as divisive clustering, where data is regarded as single cluster and then recursively split, or agglomerative clustering, where each data point is regarded as cluster and then recursively merged with most similar cluster.
+Hierarchical clustering produces a set of nested clusters organized as a tree, such as divisive clustering, where data is regarded as single cluster and then recursively split, or agglomerative clustering, where each data point is regarded as cluster and then recursively merged with most similar cluster.

 - agglomerative clustering